-Kettlebells, they’re inexpensive and compact, they look innocent enough but offer a power packed way to exercise.
+Our kettlebell buying guide is meant to educate you on the various types of kettlebells so that you can be well informed of what kettlebells best fit your budget and fitness goals when it comes time to make a purchase.
+Kettlebells are relatively inexpensive and compact, they look innocent enough but offer a power packed way to exercise the entire body.
 From the time you pick them up to the time you put them down they are engaging planes and muscle all over your body.
-Kettlebells are an awesome training tool that is so simple, yet these balls of iron are an effective way build strength, increase muscular and cardiovascular endurance, burn fat and they’re taking over training rooms by storm in all corners of the fitness world.
+Kettlebells are an awesome training tool that are so simple, yet these balls of iron are an effective way build strength, increase muscular and cardiovascular endurance, burn fat and they’re taking over training rooms by storm in all corners of the fitness world.

-What are they exactly?
+What exactly is a kettlebell?
 What types are available for purchase and where can you get them?
-Good questions anyone on the market for kettlebells should have answered and this quick little guide will help you make the right choice so you can start swinging to fitness soon!
+Good questions anyone in the market for a kettlebell set should have answered and this quick kettlebell guide will help you make the right choice so you can start swinging to fitness soon!

 What are Kettlebells?

 Imagine an iron ball with a looping handle placed on top.
 Sounds simple right?
 It is!
-Kettlebells are simply handled cast iron balls used for various methods of exercise and fitness training.
+Kettlebells are simply cast iron balls with a handle on top used for various methods of exercise and fitness training.
 They date as far back as the 1700’s and originated in Russia when they were used as a tool for weighing harvest and agriculture output.